limbernie/limbernie.github.io/_posts/2018-08-09-bulldog-2-walkthrough.md

 |_http-title: Bulldog.social
 ```

 Looks like only `80/tcp` is open.
-Here's how it looks like.
+Here's how the site looks like.

 ![Bulldog.social](/assets/images/posts/bulldog-2-walkthrough/ad2442dc.png)

 # Angular

 The site is running on Angular (4.4.7), at least the client-side of the site is.
-You can see the Angular favicon at the tab.
+You can see the Angular favicon on the tab.

 ![favicon.ico](/assets/images/posts/bulldog-2-walkthrough/7ca76709.png)

-Another way of determining the site is running on Angular is by looking at the DOM tree.
-There's no point in looking at the HTML source because you won't find anything useful there.
-The DOM tree is dynamically built by Angular through the use of TypeScript.
+Another way of determining if the site is running Angular—is by looking at the DOM tree.
+There's no point in looking at the HTML source because you won't find anything useful there (I know because I tried).
+The DOM tree is dynamically built by Angular through the use of JavaScript (or TypeScript at the backend).

 ![DOM Tree](/assets/images/posts/bulldog-2-walkthrough/f448f633.png)

-The attack surface available to us is the login page, but where are the usernames?
+The login page is available to us as the sole attack surface, but where are the usernames?

 ![Login Page](/assets/images/posts/bulldog-2-walkthrough/5b74e970.png)